-The Z114 fits in a backpack, meaning it’s even perfect for camping trips if you have access to a bench or picnic table to use it on.
+The Z114 fits in a backpack, meaning it’s even perfect for travel and camping trips if you have access to a bench or picnic table to use it on.

 The Z114 has a wealth of objects to show.
 Its wide field means it excels at open star clusters, but its large aperture allows one to see quite a handful of nebulae, galaxies, and globular clusters, the latter of which can even begin to be resolved into grainy stellar masses.
 In the Solar System, the Z114 will show the phases of Mercury and Venus, Mars’ ice cap and a few dark markings at opposition, Jupiter’s cloud belts and Great Red Spot, the 4 Galilean moons circling Jupiter, Saturn’s rings, and the division within them, Titan and a few other Saturnian moons, and Uranus and Neptune as tiny teal- and azure-colored disks.

 4. Best $200 Kids’ Refractor Telescope – Celestron Inspire 100AZ